jasondo-da/shopping_behavior_analysis/README.md

 - Discounts and promos should be reserved for special events only since customer retention is already so high most customers would purchase their desired apparel products regardless of a discount code.
 Having a discount code at this point in the business cycle is only limiting the total amount of revenue to be gained.

     - One recommendation is to save all the unsold or overstocked products for summer since that is the slowest season.

-## License

-CC0: Public Domain